-Singer and rock star Chester Bennington passed away on July 20th this year, but many fans are still mourning his death.
+Singer and rock star Chester Bennington passed away on July 20, 2017, and many fans are still mourning his death.
 He was the well-loved singer of Linkin Park, an incredibly popular band that provided the soundtrack for an entire generation.

 The singer, unfortunately, died of an apparent suicide by hanging just two months after his good friend and Soundgarden frontman Chris Cornell passed away.

 Before his death, the Linkin Park singer showed no signs of his struggles.
 Though he had always been open about his battle with addiction and depression, no one around him appeared to know what was going through his head.

 His widow, Talinda, posted a photo of a smiling Chester that she took, just days before his suicide, when he was surrounded by his family.
 She shared it on Twitter, hoping to convey to others that the “signs” of depression aren’t always there.

 Note: If you or any of your loved ones are struggling with suicidal thoughts, you can always reach out to the National Suicide Prevention Lifeline by calling 1-800-273-8255.
 They are available 24/7 by phone or online chat.

 Chester Bennington, singer, songwriter, and Linkin Park frontman died of an apparent suicide in July.

 The father of six was found in his home while the rest of his family was away on vacation.